alemermartinez/JOSS/paper.md

 To investigate whether the differences between the robust and non-robust estimators are due to the outliers, we recomputed the classical fit after removing them.
-Figure \autoref{fig:ozoneout} shows the estimated curves obtained with the classical estimator using the \lq\lq clean\rq\rq\ data together with the robust ones (computed on the whole data set).
+\autoref{fig:ozoneout} shows the estimated curves obtained with the classical estimator using the \lq\lq clean\rq\rq\ data together with the robust ones (computed on the whole data set).
 Outliers are highlighted in red.
 Note that both fits are now very close.
 An intuitive interpretation is that the robust fit has automatically down-weighted potential outliers